 As a result, many CCRCs are actuarially insolvent, creating a systemic risk that could leave many ageing residents financially and medically exposed at the end of their lives.
 Finance Expert, Jack Barker, takes us through these sector challenges and shares a proprietary capitalization model that could potentially help alleviate the issues.

-Master of Business Administration (MBA) in General Management and Finance
+Master of Business Administration (MBA) degree in General Management and Finance

 1986 - 1988